Career guidance that goes beyond generic advice.

 • You want clearer skill-path and career-path decisions before committing harder.

-• You want broader guidance than random browsing, public videos, or one-time generic advice.
+• You want more complete guidance than random browsing, public videos, or generic advice that still leaves you unclear.

 This is not for you if